demisto/content/Packs/MISPFeed/Integrations/MISPFeed/MISPFeed_description.md

-## BaseIntegration Help
+## MISP Feed Help

-Markdown file for integration configuration  help snippet.
-In this file add:
-- Brief information about how to retrieve the API key of your product
+How to configure MISP Feed integration
+- Use your MISP instance url as 'https://x.x.x.x/'.
+- You can find your API key in 'Global Actions'->'My Profile'->'Auth key'-> click the eye symbol to view your key.

-- Other useful information on how to configure your integration in XSOAR
+How to configure your fetch indicators query

-Since this is a Markdown file, we encourage you to use MD formatting for sections, sub-sections, lists, etc.
+- You can enter a list of types and tags.
+All indicators which are of those tags and types will be returened.
+- You can enter a JSON query which will be used as the search query.